 The 50th anniversary of Liberation in 1995 was marked by the Society entering a float in the Liberation Day cavalcade.
 In 1996 the minute books were lodged with the States Archive Service for safe keeping but they can be viewed on application via an officer of the Society.
 The following year was the 50th anniversary of Yeo Bros. supplying the tentage and they donated a trophy in commemoration.

 In the course of many years a number of traditions and customs of times past have been re-enacted in pageants giving an insight into the more leisurely days of yesteryear and it is hoped that they have assisted in preserving a valuable part of our heritage.
 Throughout the years since the foundation of the Society its members have sought above all things to maintain its principal object - to promote and encourage agricultural and horticultural interests in the parishes of St Saviour's, St Pierre du Bois and Torteval.

-The big mile stone of (2013) was of course the centenary.
-The committee had their thinking caps on to dream up ways of making the centenary year a bigger and better spectacle and all went according to plan finishing off with a spectacular fireworks display.
+The big mile stone was of course the centenary in 2013.
+The committee had their thinking caps on to dream up ways of making this a bigger and better spectacle and all went according to plan finishing off with a spectacular fireworks display.